 Healthy White Chicken Enchiladas

-Homemade Baby Food Puree – Step-by-Step Photo Instructions
+Homemade Baby Food Puree – Easy & Healthy Recipes – Step-by-Step Photo Instructions

 Homemade Baby Food Puree – Ingredients

-On this particular day I made homemade sweet potato, carrot and apple baby food puree.
+On this particular day I made sweet potato, carrot and apple homemade baby food recipes.

 Scrub and peel whatever fruit and veggies you’re using, chop them up and put them in a pot with just enough water to cover them.
+If you’re making a lot you’ll need a large pot.
 Cover with the lid and bring to a boil.
+A great alternative that I’ve also used is a steamer basket over a pot of boiling water.
+In fact, some would argue that steaming retains more of the nutrients.

-*You can also steam them if you’d rather do that and I will update the post soon to add steaming instructions.
+*You can also use a steamer basket if you’d rather do that and I will update the post soon to add steaming instructions.

 Then lower heat and simmer until fruit and vegetables are soft enough to be pierced with a fork.